dotnet/docs-aspire/docs/logging/seq-integration.md

 ## Client integration

-To get started with the .NET Aspire Seq integration, install the [📦 Aspire.Seq](https://www.nuget.org/packages/Aspire.Seq) NuGet package in the client-consuming project, that is, the project for the application that uses the Seq client.
+To get started with the .NET Aspire Seq client integration, install the [📦 Aspire.Seq](https://www.nuget.org/packages/Aspire.Seq) NuGet package in the client-consuming project, that is, the project for the application that uses the Seq client.

 ### [.NET CLI](#tab/dotnet-cli)